hoangduytran/blender-manual/manual/compositing/types/filter/kuwahara.rst

    Standard color input.

 Size
-   Controls the size of the smoothing neighbourhood.
+   Controls the size of the smoothing neighborhood.
 Large values may introduce artifacts for highly detailed areas.
 For the anisotropic method, the larger the size, the slower the filter.